bdd-tdd/auto-test/README.md

 # auto-test
-This is a template repository for automated test scripts.
+This repository has an automated demo test project which can be utilized as a template.